 Sex discrimination violates an individual’s fundamental rights and personal dignity.
 APU considers sex discrimination in all its forms to be a serious offense.
 This policy refers to all forms of sex discrimination by employees, students, or third parties, including, but not limited to, sexual harassment, sexual assault, sexual violence, domestic and dating violence, and stalking.

-The University has additional policies regarding sexual misconduct; please refer to the Student Standards of Conduct (undergraduate students), Standards of Conduct (graduate and professional students), and/or the Employee Handbook for policies and expectations.
+The University has additional policies regarding sexual misconduct; refer to the Community Expectations for undergraduate students and graduate and professional students, and/or the Employee Handbook, for policies and expectations.

 Title IX of the Education Amendments of 1972 (Title IX), which prohibits discrimination based on sex in educational programs and activities that receive federal financial assistance, reads as follows: “No person in the United states shall, on the basis of sex, be excluded from participation in, or be denied the benefits of, or be subjected to discrimination under any education program or any activity receiving Federal financial assistance...”
 (Title IX of the Education Amendments of 1972, codified at 20 U.S.C. section 1681, and its implementing regulation at 34 C.F.R.
 Part 106.)

 Under Title IX, discrimination on the basis of sex can include sexual harassment; unwelcomed sexual advances; or sexual violence, such as rape, sexual assault, sexual battery, and sexual coercion.
 The Campus SaVE Act, federal legislation enacted in 2013, adds domestic violence, dating violence, and stalking as categories of behavior that are expressly in violation of Title IX.